BI.ZONE Mail Security

 Through emails, trade secrets or personal data can fall into the wrong hands.
 This is not always due to malicious intent.
 It can also be a matter of ignorance toward security policies.

 The BI.ZONE Threat Intelligence portal collects information about artifacts that have been seen in malicious activity.
 BI.ZONE‑CERT (computer emergency response team) manages and validates this data.
-Thus, artifacts discovered by BI.ZONE-CERT during its research work enrich the threat database shared with BI.ZONE CESP.
+Thus, artifacts discovered by BI.ZONE-CERT during its research work enrich the threat database shared with BI.ZONE Mail Security.
 When an email with similar artifacts comes to the server, this message will be quarantined immediately.

 Yes, if your mail server supports the STARTTLS technology.
-The BI.ZONE CESP filtering nodes must use an encrypted connection to deliver filtered and legitimate email.
+The BI.ZONE Mail Security filtering nodes must use an encrypted connection to deliver filtered and legitimate email.
 This makes it possible to protect messages from interception.
 Adversaries can only recognize the type of encryption or the approximate amount of data, but will not be able to see the content.

 No, we do not support this technology.
 We filter traffic between mail servers and do not install any software on user devices.
 Therefore, we cannot check messages protected by S/MIME, a standard for public key encryption and signing.